The University Career Center offers a number of services and resources that can assist and support the important work that you do with students.

 We coordinate a comprehensive internship program for students in all schools, except ECS & IS.
 We serve as a partner to the academic programs to enhance the student’s educational experience.
 We maintain a database of appropriate opportunities for our students.
 See the information we provide to students for a more detailed overview and please let us know if you would like to be contacted about how we can assist you in developing, administering and/or maintain an active internship program for your students.

-PLEASE NOTE: Engineering and Computer Science students — The Erik Jonsson School of Engineering and Computer Science has the Industrial Practice Program (IPP) which coordinates all internships for these majors.
-Please see the Industrial Practice Program website for additional information.
+PLEASE NOTE: Engineering and Computer Science students — The Erik Jonsson School of Engineering and Computer Science has the Jonsson Career Services (JCS) Office which coordinates all internships for these majors.

 On-Campus Student Employment